Karutoh/GmodVR/README.md

-# GmodVR
-A "Garry's Mod" binary module that extends it's LUA with Valve's OpenVR.
+## About
+GmodVR extends "Garry's Mod"'s lua language with "OpenVR" functionality such as controller and HMD tracking, input, and submitting frames to the HMD.

 Go to the [wiki](https://github.com/Karutoh/GmodVR/wiki) for more information, and tutorials.